kristinamancini/MSSC900-Study/README.md

 ## Part 1: Describe the concepts of security, compliance, and identity

-* Describe the shared responsibility and the defense in-depth security models.
+1-Describe the shared responsibility and the defense in-depth security models.

-* Describe the Zero-Trust model.
+2-Describe the Zero-Trust model.

-* Describe the concepts of encryption and hashing.
+3-Describe the concepts of encryption and hashing.

-* Describe some basic compliance concepts.
+4-Describe some basic compliance concepts.